 Turning to the question of whether the above turnaround approaches have been applied in this case, it is clear that any such application has been partial and incomplete.

 In terms of retrenchment, management did give early consideration to improving costs efficiency and thereby increasing profitability.
-These initial efforts at the end of 2013 focussed upon spending cuts; specifically in relation to reducing labour costs and savings of 3.3 million euros were duly identified.
+These initial efforts at the end of 2013 focussed upon spending cuts; specifically, in relation to reducing labour costs and savings of 3.3 million euros were duly identified.
 Further savings of €3.9 million were identified in relation to improved loss recovery, higher excess premiums and savings on car repairs.
 The reforms, however, seem rather inchoate, and by May 2014 the plans were still being formalised.
 At that stage an asset reduction strategy (sale of the non-core companies outside the Benelux countries) was proposed.
 It is noted in the case study that implementation of these retrenchment measures or certainly some of them had been delayed and not put into effect by mid 2014.
 It does not appear that the asset reduction strategy was seriously implemented, although there is a brief refence to the sale of surplus assets in October 2014 (potentially to the value of €10 million, as we are told that this meant tax refunds in this amount as additional security was not required).
 While there are signs that the appointment of a new CEO and CRO had a beneficial effect, it is unclear to what extent the retrenchment measures have been successful.
 By August 2014 it is note that there has been “a slight improvement due to the reorganization”.

 As to recovery strategies, in May 2014 there seems to have been some consideration of this as there is mention of plans being drawn up to increase turnover and to assess/evaluate the entire business mix and product range.
 It does not appear that these planned reviews were fully implemented (or at least there is no mention of that in the study).